-Drug addiction changes the brain’s function and structure, which can make it incredibly difficult to stop using drugs without help.
-Many people addicted to drugs also end up relapsing without proper treatment, education and aftercare.
+Drug addiction is a chronic, relapsing disorder that involves compulsive drug-seeking and drug use despite its undesirable effects on your life.
+Drug addiction changes your brain’s function and structure, which can make it incredibly difficult to stop using without help.
+Many people who try to quit without proper treatment, education and aftercare, eventually end up relapsing.